VB-groupoids and representation theory of Lie groupoids: The moduli space of -groupoids

-Next, we consider how a representation up to homotopy of type $0$ transforms under a gauge transformation $1 + \hat{\sigma}$, where $\sigma$ is a normalized element of $C^1(G;E \to C)$.
-From \eqref{eq:changecomponents}, we have that the representations $\Delta^C$ and $\Delta^E$ are invariant, while $\Omega$ changes by an exact term:
+Next, we consider how a type $0$ representation up to homotopy transforms under a gauge transformation.
+From \eqref{eq:changecomponents}, we see that the representations $\Delta^C$ and $\Delta^E$ are invariant, while $\Omega$ changes by an exact term: